arc-arnob/LnT_Mini_Project/1_Requirements/Readme.md

 Larger clinics and hospitals can enjoy similar benefits to smaller ones but have the added bonus of making patient-related processes more efficient.
 Because large practices have a heavy patient flow, the scheduling features of MPM is crucial to operations.
 Having an organized patient intake flow can mean the difference between a calm, orderly waiting room and a packed hotbed of irritation and frustration.

 ### Organization
-ractice management software offers charting modules to keep patient data, charts, appointments and billing information together in a single digital file.
+Practice management software offers charting modules to keep patient data, charts, appointments and billing information together in a single digital file.
 Digital storage capability saves space for a neater, more welcoming office — not to mention less harried employees.

 ## Cost and Features
 ![Description](Link to Pic)